Skip to main content

 HIGH PREVALENCE

-Fish and seafood are staples of the Icelandic diet, so they are present in many dishes.
-Common allergens include cod, haddock, salmon, and various shellfish.
-Cross-contamination can be a concern in restaurants and food processing facilities.
-Always inform restaurant staff about your allergies and double-check ingredients.
-Be aware that even dishes that don't explicitly list fish might contain fish-derived ingredients like fish sauce or stock.
-Packaged foods should have allergen information clearly labeled, but it's always best to err on the side of caution.
+Fish and seafood are central to the Icelandic diet and turn up in a lot of dishes.
+The usual culprits are cod, haddock, salmon, and various shellfish.
+Cross-contamination can happen in both restaurants and processing plants, so tell the staff about your allergies and double-check ingredients.
+Even dishes that don't mention fish on the menu may use fish sauce or stock.
+Packaged foods carry allergen labels, but it pays to be cautious.

 Dairy